Trevor Davis: Green Bay Packers

 Davis was selected in the fifth round (163rd overall) by the Green Bay Packers in the 2016 NFL draft.
 When asked about his speed the Packers director of football operations Eliot Wolf said, "That was one of the main attractions, definitely."
 On May 6, 2016, he signed a contract with the Packers.
+On Sept 25, 2016 Davis was fouled by Nevin Lawson of Detroit in what is believed to be the longest penalty in NFL history.
+Although the call was controversial, the pass interference penalty moved the ball 66 yards, more than Davis' total receiving yards that entire season.
 In Week 8 against the Atlanta Falcons, Davis caught his first professional pass on a six-yard pass from quarterback Aaron Rodgers.
 Later that game, he caught his first career touchdown on a nine-yard pass from Rodgers.
 He finished the game with three receptions for 24 yards, his total for the whole season.

 On September 17, 2017, in a 34–23 loss to the Falcons in Week 2, Davis had a nine-yard reception, his first since Week 8 in 2016.
 In Week 14, Davis had five returns for 138 yards, including a 65-yard punt return which set up the game-tying score to force overtime against the Browns, in which the Packers won 27–21.
 This performance earned him NFC Special Teams Player of the Week.

 On September 11, 2018, Davis was placed on injured reserve with a hamstring injury.
-On November 7, 2018, the Packers designated Davis to return from injured reserve.
-He was officially activated on November 15, 2018, prior to the team's Week 11 game.
-He was placed back on injured reserve on December 1, 2018, after suffering another hamstring injury in Week 12.
+On November 7, the Packers designated Davis to return from injured reserve.
+He was officially activated on November 15, prior to the team's Week 11 game.
+Davis was placed back on injured reserve on December 1, after suffering another hamstring injury in Week 12.

 Oakland Raiders

 On September 18, 2019, Davis was traded to the Oakland Raiders for a 2020 sixth-round pick.

 Davis made his debut with the Raiders in Week 4 against the Indianapolis Colts.
 In the game, Davis rushed two times for 74 yards including a 60-yard touchdown in the 31–24 win.
-On December 2, 2019, Davis was waived by the Raiders.
+On December 2, Davis was waived by the Raiders.